FractalArt/howto_git_bisect/README.md

 import subprocess

 def bisect():
-    # First compile the programm named 'test_program'
+    # First compile the program named 'test_program'
     cmd = ['g++', '-o', 'test_program', 'test_program.cpp']
     subprocess.run(cmd)
     # Then run the program and check whether it works correctly.
 If an error
     # occurs, a non-zero value is returned and 'subprocess.check_call' raises
     # an exception.
 If we catch this exception, we return its error code to the
-    # system which lets git bisect know that an error occured.
+    # system which lets git bisect know that an error occurred.
 If the exception
     # is not raised we just return 0 to the system.
     try:
         subprocess.check_call('./test_program')